 Different articles define what is value investing differently.
 Some say value investing is the investment philosophy that favors the purchase of stocks that are currently selling at low price-to-book ratios and have high dividend yields.
 Others say value investing is all about buying stocks with low P/E ratios.
 You will even sometimes hear that value investing has more to do with the balance sheet than the income statement.

-In his 1992 letter to Berkshire Hathaway shareholders, Warren Buffet wrote:
+In Warren Buffett’s 1992 letter to Berkshire Hathaway shareholders, he wrote:

 “We think the very term ‘value investing’ is redundant.
 What is ‘investing’ if it is not the act of seeking value at least sufficient to justify the amount paid?
 Consciously paying more for a stock than its calculated value – in the hope that it can soon be sold for a still-higher price – should be labeled speculation (which is neither illegal, immoral nor – in our view – financially fattening).”